tom42/agbpack/doc/HUFFMAN.md

 ## Huffman tree serialization

-The serialized huffman tree is best viewed as an array of halfwords, where each array element holds two sibling nodes of the tree.
+The serialized huffman tree is best viewed as an array of halfwords, where each array element holds two sibling nodes.

 The array element at index 0 is special: rather than a pair of sibling nodes it stores the size of the serialized tree and